hobbit-project/java-sdk-example/README.md

 The repository may be cloned and used as basis for every new project on the HOBBIT Platform.

-The detailed description of the development and debug process viwh use of the Java SDK can be found [here](https://github.com/hobbit-project/java-sdk).
+The detailed description of the development and debug process with Java SDK can be found [here](https://github.com/hobbit-project/java-sdk).

 # Usage
 ## Before you start